pmasousa/3D-bikes/README.md

 # Web dev portfolio
-Just a portfolio idea partially following a tutorial to learn about react and three.js
+Just a portfolio idea following a tutorial to learn about react and three.js